-- D-PV: a node that has the same alpha and beta values as the root. - D-CUT: a minimizing node with the same beta as the root or a maximizing node with the same alpha as the root. - On a MAX node, - ▶ if some branches are searched, then the returned values from the branches may update the lower bound. - ▶ If the lower bound is highered (updated), then it is possible to visit less nodes. - ▶ Hence it may not be cost effective to parallelize. - ▶ Note: It takes time to initialize a new job. - On a MIN node, - ▶ if some branches are searched, then the returned values from the branches may update the upper bound. - ▶ If the upper bound is lowered (updated), then it is possible to visit less nodes. - ▶ Hence it may not be cost effective to parallelize. - ▶ Note: It takes time to initialize a new job. - D-ALL: any node that is neither D-PV nor D-CUT. - Nothing much is known here.
+- D-PV: a node that has the same alpha and beta values with the root. - D-CUT - On a MAX node with the same alpha value with the root, - ▶ if some branches are searched, then the returned values from the branches may update the lower bound. - ▶ If the lower bound is raised (updated), then it is possible to visit less nodes. - ▶ Hence it may not be cost effective to parallelize. - ▶ Note: It takes time to initialize a new job. - On a MIN node with the same beta value with the root, - ▶ if some branches are searched, then the returned values from the branches may update the upper bound. - ▶ If the upper bound is lowered (updated), then it is possible to visit less nodes. - ▶ Hence it may not be cost effective to parallelize. - ▶ Note: It takes time to initialize a new job. - D-ALL: any node that is neither D-PV nor D-CUT. - ▶ Nothing much is known here.